d12frosted/elpa-mirror/gnu/denote-readme.txt

 3.1 Standard note creation
 ──────────────────────────

   The `denote' command will prompt for a title.
-Once that is supplied, it will ask for keywords.
-The resulting note will have a file name as already explained: [The file naming scheme]
+If a region is active, the text of the region becomes the default at the minibuffer prompt (meaning that typing `RET' without any input will use the default value).
+Once the title is supplied, the `denote' command will then ask for keywords.
+The resulting note will have a file name as already
+  explained: [The file naming scheme]

   The file type of the new note is determined by the user option `denote-file-type' ([Front matter]).